Wabinab/Wabinab.github.io/_posts/2022-01-05-Diary Ruby On Rails Getting Started.md

 Violà it works! **Though a caveat**, even the `scaffold` generated does not show the `confirm` part (no pop-up, no confirmation being displayed), so that part one doesn't know what happens with it.
 It might be due to OS, installation problem, or some other thing.

 And why it works when moving out of the list?
 One have no idea.
 It just works.
 You could also try to use `link_to` instead of `button_to` in the latter ones, it might work as well, one aren't sure about that.
 Basically it looks more like just how to display it.
 You can also use `button_to` in the non-working ones, and it also display a button, and it still doesn't work until you move it out.

+### Where do partials go
+the `.html.erb` files don't necessarily always go into the same folder, but they are in the same **grandparent folder**.
+So for example, comments don't go into the usual article folder, but they go into the comments folder.
+And also check whether the naming is correct, particularly add or remove an 's' from the erb file.